savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 Corporate actors and especially operating system providers can take an important role in accessibility and inclusiveness measures, either by their good or their bad will.

 ### Apple
+TODO
 ### Microsoft
+TODO:
+* Microsoft Inclusiveness website
+* Windows recall and the issues it create for accessibility (ex of signal)

 ### Orange
+TODO
 # What to look for and what to avoid

 ## Accessibility and AI powered tools